By Tyson Thorne

 Welcome to Think-Biblically.com.
 You have discovered a place that reveres the Holy Bible.
 This site strives to spread spiritual knowledge, holy living, and godly influence.
 For one can only live by what one knows, and in so doing compel others to do likewise.
 To think biblically, then, leads one to live rightly and speak courageously.

-I do not believe there is any new revelation to be had, other than what God has already revealed through His Word.
+I do not believe there is any new revelation to be had -- other than what God has already revealed through His Word.
 Unfortunately we have a hard time understanding what God has revealed.
-For instance, I believe God has shown me a way of understanding life that, while new to me, is very ancient.
-What is this truth?
-Simply put, we need to stop thinking about spiritual life as a derivative of our physical life for, in fact, the opposite is true.
+Take for example this ancient truth: our spiritual lives are not derived from our physical lives, rather the opposite is true.

 When speaking to some Israelites Jesus challenged them with a telling statement.
 They called themselves “children of Abraham” and he said, “If you were really children of Abraham you would do the things that Abraham did.”
 The implication for the modern believer is clear.
 If we are going to call ourselves followers of Jesus, then we ought to do the things that Jesus did.

-When was the last time you heard a sermon about how to hang out with prostitutes in a way that honors God?
+When was the last time you heard a sermon about how to hang out with sinners in a way that honors God?
 Jesus did that.
 How about the last sermon you heard about how to befriend people who would eventually let you down and betray you?
-Jesus did that.
+Jesus did that too.
 Any sermons on confronting dark spiritual entities?
-Jesus did that too.

 I hope you are beginning to see what God has shown me, we need to start thinking about who we want to be when we meet God face to face.
 One thing is certain, we are not going to meet him in our physical bodies.
-It is likely that this mortal shell will be left behind and it will be our spiritual being that is present before the Lord.
+Our mortal shell will be left behind and it will be our spiritual being that is present before the Lord.
 What will be the condition of our soul?
 Will it be scrawny and weak?
 Or buff and full of energy?

 As such, Jesus felt every temptation that we feel.
 Yet Jesus shrugged those temptations off far more easily than we do.
 Why?
 What was his secret?
 Yes his spiritual being was perfect which helped, but it was his understanding of eternity and of spiritual reality that enabled him to overcome Satan’s temptations.
 We can do likewise.
 Maybe not perfectly, but we can follow his example and be far more successful with defeating temptation than we are when we only focus on the physical side of life.